banner image

 How can I help my child get the most out of his/her session?

-Please click here to take a look at these suggestions for how you can facilitate your child having successful therapeutic play session.
+Please click here to take a look at these suggestions for how you can facilitate your child having successful therapeutic play sessions.

 Discover more about play therapy through these resources: